Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Wirthaus Vögele

 During the festive season, the Bolzano Christmas Market, one of the largest in Italy, transforms Piazza Walther into a magical wonderland.
 It’s a great attraction beloved by families and couples alike.
-The mulled wine is a must to warm up on those cold nights, and the gingerbread is adored by the kids.
+A must-visit in any Dolomites itinerary around December time.

 When it comes to food, Bolzano presents a culinary journey that reflects its dual heritage.
 Batzen Bräu serves excellent craft beers and traditional South Tyrolean dishes, while Restaurant Laurin is known for its exquisite Italian and international cuisine.